arpithaananth/People-Charm-Dataset/README.md

 ## People Charm - HR Analytics Dataset

 ##### Objectives:
-               1. To predict if an employee will continue working for an Organization given all the Employee Attributes
+               1. To predict if an employee would continue working for an Organization
                2. To answer the questions provided in the Dataset Description